spinbits/baselinker-sdk/README.md

 ## Security

-If you discover any security related issues, please email info@smartbyte.pl instead of using the issue tracker.
+If you discover any security related issues, please email office@spinbits.io instead of using the issue tracker.

 ## Credits